Treatment For ADHD In Children: Why Medication Isn't The Only Option

 • Increased intake of natural Vitamin D

-Therapy for parents
+Therapy and other support options for parents

 If your child has ADHD, you may find it useful to participate in therapy yourself.
 Therapy can provide you with useful tools and strategies for addressing your child’s symptoms.
 In addition, therapy can be a safe space for you to navigate any mental health-related challenges you may be facing on your own.